Narasimha9271/amazing1-repo/README.md

-    iam a problem solver and keen to learn new things
+    iam a problem solver and keen to learn new thing thank you!